madysonic/madysonic/README.md

 ### About Me

 - 🌍 I'm based in: Manchester, UK.
-- 🔭 I’m currently working on: improving workflows and pipelines for the analyisis of genomic data.
+- 🔭 I’m currently working on: automating workflows and integrating systems for the analyisis of genomic data.
 - 🌱 I’m currently learning: web development and API integration.

 ### Technologies & Tools